Chart Color Schemes

 Health performance in Ferntree Gully - North is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-The prevalence of common health conditions is notable across both younger and older age cohorts.
-Approximately 51% of its total population (~7,464 people) has private health cover, slightly lower than the average SA2 area.
-The most common medical conditions are mental health issues (9.6%) and arthritis (8.7%).
-About 64.4% of residents report being completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over at 20.8%, with 3,031 people falling into this category, compared to 19.5% in Greater Melbourne.
+The rate of private health cover is approximately 51% of the total population (~7,464 people), slightly lagging behind the average SA2 area.
+Mental health issues and arthritis were found to be the most common medical conditions in the area, impacting 9.6% and 8.7% of residents respectively.
+64.4% of residents declared themselves completely clear of medical ailments, compared to 69.4% across Greater Melbourne.
+The area has 20.8% of residents aged 65 and over (3,031 people), which is higher than the 19.5% in Greater Melbourne.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health